Shivanshi23/Git-commands-Demo/README.md

 //goto the directory in which u want to clone the project<br/>
 $ git clone https://github.com/Shivanshi23/Git-commands-Demo.git folder_name <br/>
 // repository URL : url of git project<br/>
-// folder_name : the folder in which you want to copy the project<br/>
+// folder_name : the folder in which you want to copy the project
 <br/>

 ### --To pull a repository